Game Management Unit 27

 October antlerless hunters will find elk in the same locations as those in the early season.
 Areas where some of the larger concentrations of antlerless elk occur are around Sprucedale, off Forest Roads 26 and 24, in the Buckaloo area off Forest Roads 567 and 58, and south of Alpine off Forest Roads 59 or 403.
 Other areas may hold seasonally abundant elk as well, so it is important to scout ahead of time to make this hunt a success.

 Late season bull elk hunters will find groups of cows, calves and young bulls in the summer range areas.
 Mature bulls can be tougher to locate and may have already migrated to their winter range.
 Areas above the Rim to look for bulls include the area between Middle Mountain and Forest Road 26, the benches above Black River, and the area along the Campbell Blue drainage between Hwy 191 and the New Mexico state line.
-If you are looking for a better chance at a mature bull, you may want to concentrate your time off the rim in either the Blue or Eagle Creek watersheds.
+Since the Wallow fire elk spend a majority of their time above the rim, in their summer range.
+If you are looking for a better chance at a mature bull, or you want to get away from the crowds, you may want to concentrate your time off the rim in either the Blue or Eagle Creek watersheds.
 In the Blue River watershed, some of the productive areas can be found around the Campbell Blue, on either Manness or Milligan Peaks, or in the upper ends of KP, Grant or Steeple canyons.
 In the Eagle Creek winter range, areas between Honeymoon Campground and Baldy Bill have produced some good bulls in the past.

 Several large bulls have established themselves in the Mitchell Peak / Gray Peak area, and are likely bulls that have come across from the San Carlos Apache Reservation nearby to the west.